centrahq/api-documentation/source/guides/plugins/voyado-promotions.md

   }
 ```

 You can use it to present available promotions to customer.
-Remember to show only promotions that has redemption channel with type `ECOM` and value type `EXTERNALOFFER` and was not redeemed yet.
-As you can see in example above - your voucher code is in this redemption channel under `value` key.
+Remember to show only promotions that have redemption channel with  value type `EXTERNALOFFER` and were not redeemed yet.
+As you can see in example above - your voucher code is in redemption channel under `value` key.
 When customer selects the promotion, you should apply this code to the active selection.

 When paying for an order remember to redeem Voyado's promotion so it won't be shown again.